 According to the American Dental Association, “dental offices should keep treatment records for at least six years after the patient’s last visit.”
 This is because many dental insurance plans have a six-year statute of limitations, which means that you can file a claim for benefits up to six years after the date of service.

 This is important to know in case you ever need to reference your EOBs for any reason.
 Be sure to ask your dental office how long they keep records on file so you can be prepared in case you ever need to access them.
-And if you have any questions about your dental insurance or benefits, be sure to contact your insurance company directly.
+And if you have any questions about your dental insurance or benefits, be sure to contact your insurance company directly or your dental billing company.
 They will be able to help you understand your coverage and what you are entitled to.

 How Long Should a Dental Office Keep EOBs?